Escort Passport SmartRadar

 This increases the allure of the Escort SmartRadar ($299).
 Its radar antenna mounts inside on the glass, usually above the rear view mirror.
 A compact control-display module operates the system remotely.

 Redundant controls are also built into the unit.
 A multi-function button on the right side controls audio volume and muting; next to it is a USB jack.
 On the left, a similar button handles power on/off; it also glows green to indicate power-on, blue when paired with a smartphone via Bluetooth.
 There are also phone-style jacks for 12-volt power, a serial data port and an external display.

 The thumb-sized display/control module has an eight-inch-long power cord whose phone-style RJ9 connector plugs into the SmartRadar module.
 It has a red LED display and along its lower edge, buttons for power, audio volume/muting, display brightness and operating mode.

 Escort SmartRadar operates as a stand-alone system, automatically switching on at engine start, off at shutdown.
 Without the display however, only its audible alerts, including voice alerts, are furnished.
 Without Escort Live and a smartphone, Escort Passport SmartRadar acts like a conventional high performance radar detector.

-Add those to the equation, however, and SmartRadar comes alive.
+But add those to the equation and SmartRadar comes alive.
 Bluetooth enables the detector to communicate with the smartphone—either iPhone or Android—and its Escort Live app.
 With GPS and the Internet on tap, the phone now controls the detector and communicates with the Escort Live network.

 With the Escort Live app running, trouble spots are displayed on a map, warning of radar traps, reported cop sightings and other perils.
 It likewise uses GPS to note the ID and location of nuisance signals, allowing them to be locked out by the user.
 For many, this feature alone is worth the price of admission.